 Skip advert

 Advertisement - Article continues below

-There’s a reasonable amount of room for bags with 484 litres of boot space in the Polestar 3 - increasing to 597 litres when measured to the ceiling.
-If you’re carrying any large objects, folding the rear seats will increase the Polestar 3’s carrying capacity to 1,411 litres.
+There’s also a reasonable amount of room for bags, with 484 litres of boot space in the Polestar 3 - increasing to 597 litres when measured to the ceiling.
+If you have to carry any large objects, folding the rear seats will increase the Polestar 3’s boot capacity to 1,411 litres.
 To prevent any unfortunate back injuries when lifting heavy objects into the car, the 3’s air suspension can be lowered by up to 50mm.

 If you need to hook up a trailer or caravan, the Polestar 3 is rated to tow a maximum of 2,200kg.
-Pressing a button in the boot will deploy the electric tow bar from the rear bumper.
+Pressing a button in the boot will deploy the electric towbar – a £1,200 option – from the rear bumper.

 Reliability & safety rating

 It’s still a very new brand, but Polestar’s reputation for reliability is already a bit tarnished.
-According to our most recent Driver Power satisfaction survey, an alarming 69% of Polestar 2 owners experienced a fault within the first year of owning their car.
+According to our most recent Driver Power satisfaction survey, an alarming 69 per cent of Polestar 2 owners experienced a fault within the first year of owning their car.
 Hopefully the brand has taken this into consideration when building the Polestar 3, but only time will tell.

 One area where Polestar is off to a strong start, though, is safety.
 Clearly channelling its inner Volvo, the Polestar 2 managed to score a full five-star Euro NCAP rating, and we’d expect the Polestar 3 to follow suit.

-On top of all the standard safety kit, the optional Pilot Pack also brings in pilot assist, lane-change assist and 360º cameras with 3D view.
+On top of all the standard safety kit, the optional Pilot Pack also brings in pilot assist, lane-change assist and 360-degree cameras with 3D view.

+Skip advert